LaserSoft Imaging

-LaserSoft Imaging AG is a software developer designing software such as SilverFast for scanners and large format printers.
-The company's headquarters are located in Kiel, Germany, 100 km north of Hamburg, and another office in Sarasota, Florida, United States.
+LaserSoft Imaging AG is a software developer designing image processing software such as SilverFast for scanners and large format printers.
+The company's headquarters is located in Kiel, Germany, 100 km north of Hamburg, and another office in Sarasota, Florida, United States.

 History

-1986 - 1990
+1986–1990

 LaserSoft Imaging was founded in Spring 1986 by the physicist Karl-Heinz Zahorsky, the president of the company today.
 LaserSoft Imaging became an early adopter of color- and image processing on the Macintosh.
 It was the first company to distribute video digitizers, such as Pixelogic's 'ProViz' and Truvel's 'TrueScan', the first professional color scanner for the Macintosh, which was first shown at Hannover trade fair CeBIT in 1988, to which LaserSoft Imaging was invited by Apple Computer.

-1990 - 2000

-Karl-Heinz Zahorsky published many articles about image processing in several professional journals.
+1990–2000